 But that's nothing compared to what you can pay for a genuinely pricey pet.
 The cost of owning a dog or cat is cheaper than what you might pay as a more exotic pet owner.

 So, if you hope to avoid wasting money, make sure you understand the actual cost of owning these types of pets.
-In many cases, you will need to save a pretty penny to bring home one of these fur (or fur-less) babies.
+In many cases, you'll need to save a pretty penny to bring home one of these fur (or fur-less) babies.

 Chinese crested hairless dog